Affiliate Investigators

 Leticia Sewaybricker, MD, PhD

-My research focus on the brain regulation of appetite and body weight in child obesity.
+My research focuses on the brain regulation of appetite and body weight in child obesity.
 I am interested in investigating if behavioral and environmental factors associated with child obesity and cardiometabolic risk factors, could exert their influence through an impact in the brain structure and function.

 Marta Soden, PhD